tweag/nickel/RATIONALE.md

 ## Comparison with alternatives

-Let's compare Nickel with the languages cited at the beginning: Starlark, Dhall, CUE and Jsonnet.
+Let's compare Nickel with the languages cited at the beginning: Starlark, Nix expressions, Dhall, CUE, Jsonnet.

 ### Starlark: the standard package